Posted : 7 years, 5 months ago on 26 May 2013 04:03

 The Divided Fanbase

 One other thing that bothers me about NC the most is the fanbase.
 Well, the fanbrats, to be precise.
-The way I look at them are they can be oversensitive, blind, immature, and hypocritical.
+The way I look at them are they can be oversensitive, figuratively blind, immature, and hypocritical.
 The Top 11 F***up lists are the first that comes to mind that do show it, especially with non-legit mistakes like having a minority opinion, reviewing a film that is based on TV show that Doug did not grow up watching, and not doing Old vs. New: War of the Worlds.
 The fans even accused him of calling a pan a pot in his Gordy review.
 But ironically, Doug was right the whole time, as it was technically a saucepan.
-And yet he still caves in with them and listed these things as mistakes because he couldn't learn to grow a backbone and face the wrath of the fans, which is very pitiful if you ask me.
+And yet he still caves in with them and listed these things as mistakes because he doesn't have the necessary backbone to face the wrath of the fans, which is very pitiful if you ask me.
 Having NC being called the devil and him saying it'll haunt him till the day he dies, for not including Optimus Prime's death is way too idiotic and subjective.
 Another thing that irked me about the lists is that he overlooked much bigger and more legit errors.
 The fans can occasionally point out even the most petty mistakes.
 Some of the other parts of the bad fans are a bunch of yes-men and women who blindly agree everything he says and thinks everything he does is gold.
 Even some would defend him like he's Jesus or has always been funny.
-But ever since Doug's vanity project Demo Reel came along and being canceled due to bad ratings, the general NC fandom has gotten much worse and more divided than ever.
-He also sometimes satirizes the fanbase for the NC show in general or for certain films.
-One of the worst cases of that is in his Eight Crazy Nights review.
-He portrayed the Happy Madison audience as hillbillies and rednecks that would laugh at poop humor, but not at stuff like Abbott and Costello.
-The way that it was handled was too moronic, offensive, and mean-spirited.
+What makes the fanbase more frightening is when you check out an anti-NC video on YouTube, it would have more dislikes than likes or the bar would be nearly half and half.
+They are sure cult-like.
+Ever since Doug's vanity project Demo Reel came along and being canceled due to bad ratings, the general NC fandom has gotten much worse and more divided than ever.